Ryotwari: History

-The Ryotwari system is associated with the name of Thomas Munro, who was appointed Governor of Madras in May 1820.
-Subsequently, the Ryotwari system was extended to the Bombay area.
+The Ryotwari system is associated with the name of Thomas Munro, who was appointed Governor of Madras Presidency in May 1820.
+Subsequently, the Ryotwari system was extended to the Bombay Presidency area.
 Munro gradually reduced the rate of taxation from one half to one third of the gross produce, even then an excessive tax.

 In Northern India, Edward Colebrooke and successive Governors-General had implored the Court of Directors of the East India Company, in vain, to redeem the pledge given by the British government, and to permanently settle the land-tax, so as to make it possible for the people to accumulate wealth and improve their own condition.

 Payment of the land tax in cash, rather than in kind, was instituted in the late 18th century when the East India Company wanted to establish an exclusive monopoly in the market as buyers of Indian goods.
 The requirement of cash payments frequently proved economically untenable for cultivators, exposing them to the exorbitant demands of moneylenders when crops failed.